 Bukit Timah Nature Reserve is a 163-hectare nature reserve that protects and preserves Singapore’s most unique indigenous flora and fauna.
 And within the nature reserve, you can hike up to Bukit Timah Summit, Singapore’s highest hill.

-To be honest, there’s not much to see at the top of Bukit Timah Hill.
+There’s not much to see at the top of Bukit Timah Hill.
 At 163m, there is a resting pavilion and a rock marking Singapore’s highest peak.
 But nonetheless, you can say you hiked up the highest elevation in the country!

-Besides hiking up to the summit, there are other interesting hiking trails within the nature reserve including the Cave Path, the Jungle Fall Path and the Dairy Farm Loop.
+Besides hiking up to the summit, there are other interesting trails within the nature reserve including the Cave Path, the Jungle Fall Path and the Dairy Farm Loop.